 December Daily 31 Titles of Christ

-If you are joining us, we are examining thirty-one titles of Christ for the month of December.
+In this class we are examining thirty-one titles of Christ for the month of December.

-When Jesus was here on Earth, as a Jew, he more than likely recited aloud the Shema from Deuteronomy 6:4–9. it is the the most fundamental belief and commitment of Judaism and the first prayer a Jewish child learns.
+When Jesus was here on Earth, as a Jew, he more than likely recited aloud the Shema from Deuteronomy 6:4–9. it is the most fundamental belief and commitment of Judaism and the first prayer a Jewish child learns.

-“Hear, O Israel: The LORD our God, the LRDd is one.
+“Hear, O Israel: The LORD our God, the LORD is one.
 You shall love the LORD your God with all your heart and with all your soul and with all your might.
 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 You shall write them on the doorposts of your house and on your gates.

 Study of God’s Word in order to mold one’s lifestyle to that Word is also worship in the truest sense of the English word worship, which means to “ascribe worth to.”
 When we fully submit our lives to God’s Word, when we study what he has said with complete devotion and intensity, we do, indeed, ascribe worth to him: we worship him.
 (Dr. John Garr, Study is the Highest from of Worship)